What Is Avalanche (AVAX) And Where to Get It

 Pangolin is a significant component of Avalanche’s expanding decentralized finance (DeFi) ecosystem, and it mainly showcases the platform’s possibilities.

 It has incredibly low fees and fast performance.
 It’s also interoperable with all AVAX and Ethereum tokens, allowing users to trade from a variety of liquidity pools.

 Pangolin, like many other AMM-style decentralized exchanges, has a liquidity mining incentive structure in which liquidity providers can earn PNG, the platform’s native governance token.

 The future prospect of Avalanche

 Avalanche has a slew of new improvements and also has product release plans for the new feature in the near future.
-The impending Apricot upgrade, which will bring several changes to Avalanche, is one of the most significant advances.
+The impending Apricot upgrade, which will bring several changes to AVAX, is one of the most significant advances.

 They include verifiable pruning which enables nodes to come up in a fraction of the time, a token issuer freeze and unfreeze mechanism and native ERC20 compatibility.
 There is no estimated release date for the Apricot upgrade at this time.

 Now you know what Avalanche is, how it works, and what you need to know before investing.
 If you have any questions, let us know using the comments below.